 The “Quinta” was designed in the early 1900s and has overgrown gardens, caves, and buildings with romantic architecture.

 Located on the Portuguese Riviera, Cascais is one of the richest municipalities in the whole of Portugal.
-It is known as one of the most pleasant places in the country with great restaurants, hotels, and beaches.
+Offering a relaxing day trip away from the chaos of the capital, the port city is known as one of the most pleasant places in the country with the best food, hotels, and beaches.

 Firstly, take the train but instead of getting out at the Cascais station, get out around 5 minutes earlier in the Estoril station.
 This is a great place to start.